ChaerinMin/chaerinmin.github.io/_pages/about.md

     <p align="center">@ Hanyang University</p>
     <p align="center">Republic of Korea</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-education: true
+education: false
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I'm a Master's student in Computer Science at Hanyang University, where I am advised by [Jongwoo Lim](http://cvlab.hanyang.ac.kr/~jwlim/) in the [Computer Vision Lab](http://cvlab.hanyang.ac.kr/index.html).
+I am supported by an [AI Fellowship from Hanyang University](https://ai-bk21.hanyang.ac.kr/) and a [NRF BK21 FOUR](https://bk21four.nrf.re.kr/index.do).
+My research focuses on .
+I previously received a B.S in Electrical and Computer Engineering at University of Seoul in 2021.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.